EliMor/airflow-kube-job-operator/README.md

       - pods/exec

 ```
+Alternatively, just give Airflow your kube cluster config.
+(A.ii.)

 ### Step 2.
 Create a template folder for your yaml files
 This template folder can be anywhere.
 It's up to you.
 But here's a suggestion.